Employment Application Process

 The new hire will complete Section 1 of Form I-9.
 If someone completes Section 1 on behalf of the new hire, that person must complete the Preparer and/or Translator Certification.
 Section 2 must be completed by the Office of Human Resources or an authorized representative.

-The listing of acceptable documents is included on Form I-9.
+The list of acceptable documents is included on Form I-9.
 This list should be reviewed prior to presenting documents for verification.
 Only documents included on this list will be accepted.
 Documents presented must be original and unexpired.
 EITHER a document from List A (establishes both identity & work eligibility) must be presented for verification, OR one document from List B AND one document from List C. If a List A document is selected, there is no need to select a List B or List C document.
 A Social Security card marked “NOT VALAD FOR EMPLOYMENT,” “VALID FOR WORK ONLY WITH INS AUTHORIZATION,” or “VALID FOR WORK ONLY WITH DHS AUTHORIZATION,” will not be accepted as I-9 Document C documentation.

 E-Verify is an internet-based system operated by the Department of Homeland Security and the Social Security Administration and allows employers to confirm an individual’s employment eligibility to work in the United States.
 UTD voluntarily participates in the E-Verify program to compliment Form I-9.
 Because UTD participates in E-Verify, at least one document presented for employment eligibility must include a photo.